About this page

 GRIB files can be obtained from many sources using FTP or email.

-works on laptops.
-Notes on itsuse can be found on my GRIB pages, zyGrib .
+This works on laptops under Windws, MacOSX and Linux.
+Notes on its use can be found on my GRIB pages, zyGrib

-There are other services available on repayment but these, zyGrib particularly will meet most cruising sailors’ needs.
+There are other services available on repayment but zyGrib will meet most cruising sailors’ needs.

-There are several similar packages that work on Tablets .
-Notes are in my GRIB Apps page.
+There are several similar packages that work on Tablets see my GRIB Apps page.

 Two well known email GRIB services are